AdaCore/spark2014/docs/ug/spark_2014.rst

 In particular, the default precondition of ``True`` used by |GNATprove| when no explicit one is given may not be precise enough, unless it can be analyzed in the context of its callers by |GNATprove| (see :ref:`Contextual Analysis of Subprograms Without Contracts`).
-And even when the implementation of the subprogram is not analyzed with |GNATprove|, it may be necessary to add a precondition to the subprogram for analyzing its callers (see :ref:`Writing Contracts on Imported Subprograms`).
+When a caller is analyzed with |GNATprove|, it checks that the precondition of the called subprogram holds at the point of call.
+And even when the implementation of the subprogram is not analyzed with
+|GNATprove|, it may be necessary to add a precondition to the subprogram for
+analyzing its callers (see :ref:`Writing Contracts on Imported Subprograms`).

 For example, consider the procedure ``Add_To_Total`` which increments global counter ``Total`` by the value given in parameter ``Incr``.
 To ensure that